Nurgak/Virtual-Robot-Challenge/README.md

 ## Exploration and mapping

 ROS can do mapping using the robot sensors and its position.
-An example can be launched with
+First make sure the `slam-gmapping` package is installed:

+    $ sudo apt-get install ros-indigo-slam-gmapping

+And launch the mapping scene with:

     $ roslaunch vrc mapping.launch
     $ rosrun vrc explorer.py